arviz-devs/xarray-einstats/README.md

 | `a.transpose(2, 0, 1)` | `da.transpose("drug", "chain", "draw")` |

-In some other cases however, using xarray can result in overly verbose code that often also becomes less clear. `xarray-einstats` provides wrappers around some numpy and scipy functions (mostly `numpy.linalg` and `scipy.stats`) and around [einops](https://einops.rocks/) with an api and features adapted to xarray.
+In some other cases however, using xarray can result in overly verbose code that often also becomes less clear. `xarray_einstats` provides wrappers around some numpy and scipy functions (mostly `numpy.linalg` and `scipy.stats`) and around [einops](https://einops.rocks/) with an api and features adapted to xarray.